watari/mongo-odm-benchmarks/README.md

 3. Set your own values for environment variables related to MongoDB.
 4. Set required version of ODM lobrary in `composer.json`.
 5. Install dependencies.
+6. Run `./bin/console app:populate` for database population with data for benchmarking.
 6. If you dont know from where to start - type `./bin/console` for showing full list of available commands.
 Commands with benchmarks prefixed with `app:`